daniellabrador/codecademy-fs-fix_fotomatic/README.md

 # **Fix: Fotomatic**

-This training project, prepared by [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path), is one of the capstone projects that assesses my debugging skills on HTML and CSS.
+This training project, prepared by [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path), is one of the capstone projects that assess my debugging skills in HTML and CSS.

 ## Table of Contents